constata-eu/asami/README.md

 Our team has experience with the RSK ecosystem and decentralized technology, and we have been eager to work with Nostr for some time.
 We plan to fund campaigns for popular RSK projects at no charge, and in the future, we may provide technology for advertisers for a fee and participate in their campaigns.

+Our account "appraisal" algorithm will consist of mapping and weighting the entire nostr social graph.
+This kind of large dataset is costly to build and maintain, and can possibly be rented out in several ways to continue funding the project.

 This is the first step of a deeper integration between Nostr and RSK, with the ultimate goal of building a bridge that allows anyone to use natural language messages in a decentralized network to interact with RSK, rather than relying on centralized http and browsers.

 ## THE SMART CONTRACT